videojedi/zappi-octopus-inteligent-car-SOC/README.md

 When the car is plugged inm the Plug status changes from 'Not Connected' to 'Connected'.
 Your mobile phone will recieve a notification
-After a 3 minute delay, the automation will read the the car's SOC and set the Octopus charge limit value to 80 - SoC.
+After a 3 minute delay, the automation will read the the car's SOC and set the Octopus charge limit value to maxVal - SoC.
+You can set maxVal to the total limit you require. ie 80%.

+or if the required amount is less than 10%, then a miniumum of 10% will be requested.